-It is important that this handbook accompanies the motor home so that any future owner has the benefit of all the relevant information.
+It is important that this handbook accompanies the motorhome so that any future owner has the benefit of all the relevant information.

-This handbook is intended to give a brief overview of you motor home and its services.
-You are advised to read all individual appliance instructions which will be found in the grey information wallet supplied with your vehicle.
+This handbook is intended to give a brief overview of your motorhome and its services.
+You are advised to read all individual appliance instructions which will be found in the information wallet supplied with your vehicle.

-ALL enquiries regarding your motor home should be addressed, initially, to the dealer from whom the vehicle was purchased.
+All enquiries regarding your motorhome should be addressed, initially, to the dealer from whom the vehicle was purchased.

-Your motor home is designed to give many years of use.
+Your motorhome is designed to give many years of use.
 Regular maintenance is, however, necessary to ensure trouble free service.
 Your Auto-Trail dealer is equipped to offer service facilities, repair work and any parts you may require.

 Always consult your Auto-Trail dealer before additional equipment is fitted to ensure the appropriate fixing support is available.

-That when additional equipment is fitted the weight of that equipment and any accessories it is designed to carry will reduce the payload accordingly.
+When additional equipment is fitted the weight of that equipment and any accessories it is designed to carry will reduce the payload accordingly.
 Never exceed the manufacturers Gross Vehicle Weight which can be found on the plate in the engine compartment.

-In any correspondence, the motor home serial number should be quoted.
+In any correspondence, the motorhome serial number should be quoted.
 This can be found on the nearside plate by the entrance door.

-Please note:
+Please Note:

-Every effort is made within this handbook to accurately reflect and describe our motor homes (purchased and stored on the mainland).
+Every effort is made within this handbook to accurately reflect and describe our motorhomes (purchased and stored on the mainland).
 However, our policy of continued improvements, and change in the market supply conditions means that we reserve the right to alter specifications without prior notice.

-Some materials used in the production of our motor homes can result in variations in the figures quoted relating to weights and measurements.
+Some materials used in the production of our motorhomes can result in variations in the figures quoted relating to weights and measurements.